mgschoen/prosecco-js/README.md

 And your app is ready!

-The object with the `text` property is our data model.
-We can bind DOM elements to the properties in there.
+The object with the `text` property is your app's data model.
+You can bind DOM elements to the properties in there.

 Let's bind some elements to our `text` property: